 What is Microtia?

-Microtia is a common birth defect where the outer and middle ear does not develop fully.
+Microtia is a common birth defect where the outer and middle ear does not develop fully and may require microtia surgery.
 The literal meaning comes from the Latin words micro and otia, or “little ear”.
 At birth, a normal ear includes a fully formed external ear and a middle ear that transmits sound waves to the inner ear and brain.

 External Ear Deformity